My Story ~ From Pain to Purpose

 I carry her in my heart every single day.
 She is the reason I wrote Journey to Healing.
 Katie loved helping others and lifting them up.
 I am positive that she would want me to do the same.

 Fun Fact: The 'K' in Lisa K. Boehm is for Katie.
-K is not my middle initial, but I strongly felt that Katie needed to be on the cover of my book.
+K is not my middle initial, but I strongly felt that Katie needed to be on the cover of my book and a part of my journey.